-Kurukshetra, being the administrative headquarters of the Kurukshetra district in Haryana also holds a storied past.
+Kurukshetra, being a historically significant district in Haryana holds a storied past.
 The place holds religious significance as well.
 Kurukshetra is locally known as ‘Land Of Bhagwat Geeta’ and Dharmakshetra which means ‘Realm Of Duty’.
 This place was renowned historically and remains important to date.
 There are many places to visit in Kurukshetra which reflect its importance.
 The places invite visitors to delve into the past and learn about the place’s unique blend of spirituality, religiousness and culture.
-Kurukshetra has been a chosen place for history enthusiasts and spiritual seekers alike.

-One of the major highlights of this place is associated with the Indian Epic of Mahabharata.
-There are extraordinary places to visit in Kurukshetra each telling the tales of its storied past.
+Here are the extraordinary places to visit in Kurukshetra each telling the tales of its storied past, offering an immersive experience:

 1. Sri Krishna Museum